 In line with what I have mentioned before about Koh Tao being more of a backpacker destination, prices on the island are also a little cheaper.
 Koh Samui is in general more expensive than Koh Tao.
 Koh Samui is also more touristy, there is an airport and mass tourism is a Koh Samui issue.
 With mass tourism comes higher prices.
 That said it is still very much possible to visit Koh Samui on a backpacker budget.
 Check out this guide for visiting Koh Samui on a budget.

 Getting to Koh Tao and Koh Samui

-Find your tickets to either Koh Samui or Koh Tao online through 12Go Asia.
-For me it was a game changer.
-No more paper tickets, no more bargaining, easy fast and reliable booking my ticket online.
-Plus through the Thailand transportation search engine below you see, prices, time tables and company reviews in one overview for busses, boats, trains and flights.
+Get your tickets to either Koh Samui or Koh Tao online through 12Go Asia.
+No more paper tickets, no more bargaining, easy fast and reliable online.
+With this below Thailand transportation search engine you find, prices, up to date time tables, company reviews for busses, boats, trains and flights.

 You might also be interested in reading my ultimate guide for Island Hopping Thailand in where I explain you what to expect on which island.
 Curious how much a trip to Thailand will cost you?
 Click on the link to see what you will pay for food, transport, accommodation and alcohol.
 If you still need help planning a trip to Thailand then let me know.

-If this article was helpful for you would you mind helping me by sharing it to Google+ or a Facebook Group?
-Or to pin it to Pinterest?
+If this article was helpful for your upcoming Thailand trip would you mind helping me by sharing this article in a Facebook Group, pin it to Pinterest or tweet it on Twitter?
 Thank you so much...
+I really appreciated it.